 Why is Red Light Better?

 We know that colours, such as red and amber, that have long wavelengths, have no negative effects on sleep and melatonin production.
-This is because red and amber light doesn’t interact with our melanopsin receptors.
+This is because red and amber light does not interact with our melanopsin receptors.
 This means when we see red or amber light, our bodies perceive it as virtual darkness, and continue the natural production of the sleep hormone.

 Keeping a dim, warm light in your little one’s nursery or bedroom is the perfect way to introduce a light source without awakening or alerting your child during the night.
-It’ll make night time feeds and nappy changes a little easier, and help if your child has a fear of the dark by create a calming sleeping environment.
+It will make night time feeds and nappy changes a little easier, and help if your child has a fear of the dark by create a calming sleeping environment.

-If you’re having trouble with your little one having frequent night wakings or early risings, it might be a sign that the bedroom hasn’t been properly light proofed.
+If you are having trouble with your little one having frequent night wakings or early risings, it might be a sign that the bedroom hasn’t been properly light proofed.
 If you are still having trouble with your baby’s sleep, it can be worthwhile contacting a Baby Sleep Consultant to find out how to lightproof your child’s sleep space correctly.